Cargill/splinter/splinterd/man/splinterd.1.md

   This heartbeat is used to check the health of connections to other Splinter nodes.

+`--metrics-db` `METRICS_DB`
+: The name of the InfluxDB database for metrics Collection.

+`--metrics-password` `METRICS_PASSWORD`
+: The password used for authorization with the InfluxDB.

+`--metrics-url` `METRICS_URL`
+: The URL to connect the InfluxDB database for metrics collection.

+`--metrics-username` `METRICS_USERNAME`
+: The username used for authorization with the InfluxDB.

 `-n`, `--network-endpoints` `NETWORK-ENDPOINT`
 : Specifies the endpoint for daemon-to-daemon communication between Splinter nodes, using the format `protocol_prefix://ip:port`.